Fast quantum circuit cutting with randomized measurements: Introduction

 Given a circuit comprising $m$ gates, the standard procedure to accomplish this task is to repeatedly run the desired circuit and measure in some basis, for a total quantum runtime on the order of $m/\veps^{2}$.
 Alternatively, one may perform a full classical simulation of the circuit, which is believed to require a runtime exponential in the number of qubits $n$ without strong assumptions about the structure of the circuit, for example, a bounded treewidth~\cite{Markov2008simulating}, low stabilizer-rank~\cite{bravyi2016improvedsimulation, Bravyi2019simulationofquantum, bravyi2016trading}, or low negativity~\cite{pashayan2015quasiprobabilityestimation}.
 Based on current hardware limitations both approaches become infeasible for moderately large $n$: the time cost of the classical simulation is prohibitive, while on the other hand current quantum devices are limited to small numbers of qubits.
 This motivates considering a hybrid approach, where results obtained on smaller quantum devices are used to solve the estimation task.

 For instance, Ref.~\cite{bravyi2016trading} suggests constructing ``virtual qubits" which enable the simulation of an otherwise intractable computation.
 Similarly, Ref.~\cite{peng2020simulating} presented a framework for simulating clustered quantum circuits.
 A third framework, presented in Refs.~\cite{Mitarai_2021overhead, Mitarai2021constructing}, focuses on removing entangling gates between sub-circuits.
-For these methods, as well as in follow-up work~\cite{piveteau2022circuitknitting, perlin_mle_circuit_cutting, wiersema2022circuitconnectivity, avron2021distributed, ayral2020divideandcompute}, one takes advantage of large, disconnected components of the quantum circuit which may be obtained by removing a subset of wires or gates.
+For these methods, as well as in follow-up work~\cite{piveteau2022circuitknitting, perlin_mle_circuit_cutting, wiersema2022circuitconnectivity, avron2021distributed, ayral2020divideandcompute, marshall2022qmlcircuitcutting}, one takes advantage of large, disconnected components of the quantum circuit which may be obtained by removing a subset of wires or gates.
 We refer to such methods collectively as \textit{quantum circuit cutting}.
-In related work, Ref.~\cite{dunjko2018smalldevices} gives an algorithm for speeding up classical algorithms for 3SAT with small quantum devices.
+Related work analyzes hybrid approaches to solving 3SAT~\cite{dunjko2018smalldevices} and quantum simulation by combining tensor network methods with small quantum devices~\cite{Barratt2021parallel, yuan2021hybridtn}.

 Our main result is a fast quantum circuit cutting method based on separating weakly entangled circuits through randomized measurements.
 Compared to the approach in~\cite{peng2020simulating} in which single-qubit Pauli measurements are performed, our method offers a quadratic improvement in the overhead in certain cases of interest.
 As a consequence, the number of wires that can be cut under a fixed budget on the runtime is approximately doubled using this approach.
 Furthermore, our method likely outperforms all other proposed circuit cutting methods for simulating quantum computation using circuits with appropriate structure (see Table~\ref{tab:circuit_cutting_comparison}).